 Of particular interest, beyond its explicitly 4x3 (and 4x4) pattern, is the evolutionary process described in western religious cosmology, which proceeds from the "Creation Event" and a period of symmetry or "golden age" (the Garden of Eden), to a fall from "grace" in both Heaven and Earth.
 From thence there is the promise of redemption and salvation, a life everlasting, and the return of the world and humanity to the golden age of symmetry, connection, and grace in which it began (in obedience to "God's Will" or "Divine Law").

 This cosmology is strikingly similar to the scientific cosmology which has been developed in the 20th century: he Cosmos begins as light in a discreet event (the "Big Bang" - light being the most symmetric state of free electromagnetic energy), subsequently descending or "falling" into the asymmetry of particles and matter (bound electromagnetic energy - "manifestation"), eventually returning to its original unified and symmetric condition, with particles giving up their individual identities as they are reconverted to light (in obedience to "Noether's Theorem" or "Natural Law").
 This story applies not only to the Cosmos as a whole, but to each individual life and particle, again the fractal expression of a nested pattern, great and small.
+(See also remarks above regarding the "good God of light and Heaven" vs the "bad devil of darkness and Earth".)
 (See: "Symmetry Principles of the Unified Field Theory".)

 The Spacetime Connection

 The conservation domain of Information, matter's "causal matrix", is the domain of "history", the temporal analog of space, existing at "right angles" to space.
-The fleeting image of history, moving at velocity c, is briefly visible to us as we look outward to the stars.
+The fleeting image of history, moving at velocity c, is briefly visible to us as we look outward to the stars (similar to Moses' view of the "hinder parts" of God).
 Its reality cannot be doubted, even though we cannot touch it.
 We are all immortal in historic spacetime.
 (See: "The Time Train"; See also: "A Spacetime Map of the Universe".)

 The Arts and Sciences as Connection